roytang/blog/content/post/2017/02/gaming-walkthroughs.md

 There's some sort of mystery lost when you're playing a game and you know that anytime you get stuck you can just google as a fallback.
 Well, that's the tradeoff I guess.
 In exchange though, we get a lot more online gaming content these days, not just walkthroughs: we get let's plays and livestreams and speedruns and all that kind of stuff.
 Sometimes you don't even have to be playing a game to enjoy the content, so that's kind of cool too.

-And you can still finish a game without a walkthrough&#8230;you just need the discipline to stay away from the internet.
+And you can still finish a game without a walkthrough... you just need the discipline to stay away from the internet.

 &nbsp;